Redocly/redocly-cli/docs/guides/configure-rules.md

 * No rules are defined at the top level, but since every API sets the `no-server-trailing-slash` rule to "off", this could be set at the top level.
 * Each API adds (or removes) the rules that fit their use case, including using the `version-semver` assertion.

 Configuring per-API means that there doesn't have to be compromise for the lowest standard that all APIs can meet.
-Especially when you are working on improving your APIs or API definitions, setting the desired ruleset and adding exceptions until the API meets all requirements in full is a good way to ensure standards only improve.
+Especially when you are working on improving your APIs or API descriptions, setting the desired ruleset and adding exceptions until the API meets all requirements in full is a good way to ensure standards only improve.

 ## Next steps